 Tabs

-To display tabs, provide the <Tabs> component with a list of values:
+To display tabs, provide the <Tabs> component with child <TabItem /> components:

 </Tabs>